 - Walk and talk – Reach-out to your team member and talk.
 Don’t know whom to reach out?
 Talk to your peer/SM.
 This was the best.

-- Travellers – There were some challenges in regards to skills.
-To solve those challenges we came up with the concept of travellers to manage skills gap.
+- Travelers – There were some challenges in regards to skills.
+To solve those challenges we came up with concept of travelers to manage skills gap.